Interviews by NameOral Histories

-A longtime civil rights activist, Broadnax was the first African-American hairstylist hired to work at the Neiman Marcus department store in Dallas.
+A longtime civil rights activist, Broadnax was the first African-American hairstylist hired at Neiman Marcus and Sanger-Harris department stores in Dallas.
 A member of the NAACP and the Nation of Islam, he was one of the key organizers of the prominent 1964 protest of the downtown Piccadilly Cafeteria, and he was arrested on several different occasions during the civil rights movement.
-Recorded August 14, 2006, and June 11, 2008.
+Recorded August 14, 2006, June 11, 2008, and August 1, 2013.

 In 1963, Brock was the Dallas Times Herald television editor.
 Prior to that, he covered local nightclubs and was an acquaintance of Jack Ruby.
 Recorded February 7, 2000.